HSBC Holdings plc (HSBC) Stock: A Guide to the Market Trend - News Heater

-The stock of HSBC Holdings plc (HSBC) has seen a -3.08% decrease in the past week, with a 4.66% gain in the past month, and a 7.12% flourish in the past quarter.
-The volatility ratio for the week is 1.22%, and the volatility levels for the past 30 days are at 0.92% for HSBC.
-The simple moving average for the past 20 days is -0.34% for HSBC’s stock, with a 16.39% simple moving average for the past 200 days.
+The stock of HSBC Holdings plc (HSBC) has gone down by -5.54% for the week, with a -5.12% drop in the past month and a 0.53% rise in the past quarter.
+The volatility ratio for the week is 1.10%, and the volatility levels for the past 30 days are 0.97% for HSBC.
+The simple moving average for the past 20 days is -6.00% for HSBC’s stock, with a 8.88% simple moving average for the past 200 days.

 Is It Worth Investing in HSBC Holdings plc (NYSE: HSBC) Right Now?

-The price-to-earnings ratio for HSBC Holdings plc (NYSE: HSBC) is above average at 6.91x.
-The 36-month beta value for HSBC is also noteworthy at 0.62.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for HSBC Holdings plc (NYSE: HSBC) is 6.53x, which is above its average ratio.
+Moreover, the 36-month beta value for HSBC is 0.63.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023